Hallucinations

 Cognition ImpairedYesPossibleYesYesNo

-• Primary care practitioners' use of investigations will depend on the clinical situation.
+• The GP’s use of investigations will depend on the clinical situation.
 If hallucinations are part of an acute confusional state, particularly in adults, admission is likely to be required and will result in a battery of tests to check, for example, for sources of fever, hypoxia and metabolic disturbance.
-The following are investigations primary care might use in patients who do not require admission or who are not presenting acutely.
+The following are investigations the GP might use in patients who do not require admission or who are not presenting acutely.

 • Urinalysis: Very useful in the acute situation, particularly in the elderly.
 May suggest UTI or hyperglycaemic ketotic state or severe dehydration.